richafnu/Viva/Viva/glint/setup/attribute-based-survey-access.md

 # Set up attribute-based survey access in Viva Glint

-Microsoft Viva Glint's attribute-based survey sccess allows users without a corporate email account to complete confidential surveys using attribute-based survey access, which is designed for mobile or public devices including desktops, laptops, tablets, or mobile phones.
+Microsoft Viva Glint's attribute-based survey access allows users without a corporate email account to complete surveys using mobile or public devices like laptops, tablets, or mobile phones.
 Users access surveys using key identifiers.
 These identifiers ensure a user's responses are tied to their survey and allow for full reporting on demographics in survey results.

 ## Understand key identifiers

 Viva Glint uses key identifiers to uniquely identify each user.
-Because these users may not have email addresses, attribute-based survey access requires the use of two attributes - the combination known only to the specific user.
+Because these users may not have email addresses, attribute-based survey access requires the use of at least two attributes - the combination known only to the specific user.
 The system is flexible enough to support any two attributes that are a part of your employee data file:

 - One of these attributes is always a unique identifier
 - The other attribute should be something not commonly known, like the employee ID number or birth year.